herkura/datastructures/README.md

 # Interview prep
-Solving data-structures and algorithms problems in Java
+Solving data-structures and algorithm problems in Java